droe/binja-blocks/README.md

 Blocks are an implementation of closures often found in C, C++, ObjC and ObjC++ code for Apple platforms.
 Blocks are not the same as C++ lambdas.

-This plugin should be considered experimental and may almost certainly require fixes.
+This plugin should be considered experimental and will almost certainly benefit from further improvements.
 PRs and feedback welcome.

 Commands: